 Redhead Beach lies at the northern end of Nine Mile Beach at Lake Macquarie.

-The beach is patrolled from the September/October school holidays until ANZAC day on the 25th of April.
+The beach is patrolled from the September school holidays until April.

-The flags are beside the shark tower at Redhead Surf Lifesaving Club (SLSC).
-There are heaps of rock pools for the kids to play.
+Swimming is beside the shark tower at the Redhead Surf Life Saving Club.
+There are heaps of rock pools for the kids to play in.

-If you’d like a bird-eye view of Nine Mile Beach, park your car on Iluka St corner Redhead St and walk on the path to the lookout.
-The view is amazing (top picture).
+If you'd like a bird-eye view of Nine Mile Beach, park your car on Iluka St corner Redhead St and walk on the path to the lookout.
+The scenery is stunning.

-The first thing you notice when stepping on the sand at Redhead Beach is the huge rocky cliff at the northern end.
-It’s quite an impressive cliff because it’s so steep.
+The massive rocky cliff at the northern end is the first thing you notice when stepping on the sand at Redhead Beach.
+It's quite an impressive cliff because it's so steep.

-The name “Redhead” originates from the red colour of the cliff when seen from the ocean.
+Actually, the name "Redhead" originates from the red colour of this cliff when seen from the ocean.

-The next thing you notice looking southward to Nine Mile Beach is the beach stretches for, well, miles – it actually measures 7 miles / 11 km.
+The next thing you notice looking southward to Nine Mile Beach is the beach stretches for, well, miles – it actually measures 7 miles (11 kilometres).

 The untouched stretch of sand is backed by sand dunes and Belmont Wetlands State Park.

-At the southern end of Nine Mile Beach lies another patrolled swimming spot: Blacksmiths Beach.
+There's another patrolled swimming spot at the southern end of Nine Mile Beach: Blacksmiths Beach.

 On the other side of Blacksmiths is Swansea Channel, the entrance of the Pacific Ocean into Lake Macquarie.

-If you'd like to walk your dog on the beach, the dog-friendly section is a bit further south from the flags…
+If you'd like to walk your dog on the beach, the extremely spacious dog-friendly section is a bit further south from the flags.

 Here’s the fun part…